cstml/cstml.github.io/_posts/2021-04-29-opinion-emacs.md

 Emacs is just ... better.
 Funny enough I find that I dislike emacs with evil mode as it just messes up all the nicety of working with emacs (If I wanted vim I would use VIM is my philosophy).

+# IDE vs text editor

+I guess Emacs is ... an IDE - or at least much more so than VIM.
+I have tried VSCode this year, and it is nice, but it felt detached from how I like to work.
+It is nice and easy and it has a lot of plugins, but somehow it doesn't feel right for me.
+Emacs on the other hand, has great plugins, great modes, and just works (well, debatably right? ... kind of just works, like VIM does ... with a lot of tinkering ... and that's probably why I like it).

 After using it for most of my programming work, emacs has changed the way I code, and the way I think about my programming ways - for the better.